FACULTY

 Our faculty is comprised of experienced dance-educators who have immersed themselves in the art of dance.
 BTP teachers continue to educate themselves and grow as artists in order to maintain the highest standard of excellence in dance education.
 The teachers at BTP are dedicated to passing on the generations of tradition and knowledge that have made ballet the enduring and captivating art that it is.
 All of our staff bring professional performing and choreographic experience, as well world-class training with an emphasis on pedagogy.

-Jennifer Cafarella Betts - Director
+Jennifer Cafarella Betts - School Owner, Adult Ballet

 Jennifer Cafarella Betts, BS Business Administration (Rivier College), MFA Dance (University of Wisconsin-Milwaukee), Founder and Artistic Director of Convergence Ballet, is a passionate educator, choreographer and dancer who is certified in the ABT National Training Curriculum Primary-Level 5, Progressing Ballet Technique, and Power Pilates Mat.
 Her teaching methodologies are rooted in somatic exploration and neuro diversity.
 Her research background allows for individual analysis and a custom training program for each student to become the best dancer they can be.
 In 2016, Cafarella Betts founded Ballet Theatre of Phoenix and since then, has molded the culture that defines the school.
 She is dedicated to understanding more about the brain and body connection, therefore updating a traditional method and creating a training program for each dancer to reach their highest potential.